"Only bad witches are ugly." - Glenda

 Also, check out my review of the History Channel's documentary, The Gates of Hell, which I loaded with pretty intense photographs from the 70s occult revival.

-I'm no fan of Ti West's, not after he subjected me to the awful hipster hair and cheap shocks of THE INNKEEPERS (2011), but HOUSE OF THE DEVIL has a few things going for it which Zombie might have gleaned but didn't.
-The main being tick-tock momentum, wherein dread builds through the careful setup of a particular place over a single evening, in linear time with no flashbacks or disorienting cuts across time and characters.
-The momentum usually starts in late afternoon as the sun begins to wane and cast ominous shadows and the editing seems to slow the progression of time down.
-Rather than the constant flashing back and forth and sudden wake-ups from nightmares that 'cheat' on situations, tick-tock momentum is a style of storytelling most horror filmmakers never pick up on when they rip off HALLOWEEN but West does and Zombie doesn't.
-Their films have such similar plots they warrant close comparison.
+I'm no fan of Ti West's, not after he subjected me to the awful hipster hair and cheap shocks of THE INNKEEPERS (2011), but HOUSE OF THE DEVIL has a few things going for it, some ideas which Zombie might have gleaned but didn't.
+The main thing Zombie really needed, which Ti West is clearly a proponent of, is tick-tock momentum.
+That's the 'honest' way of building suspense, wherein dread builds through the careful setup of a particular place over a single evening or 24-hour period, in linear time with no flashbacks and minimal cuts across time and characters.
+As in its most textbook example, the original HALLOWEEN (it stems from Carpenter's main influence, the great Howard Hawks).
+After a prologue or night before or a few set-up scenes, the momentum of the remaining bulk of the film usually starts in late afternoon as the sun begins to wane and cast ominous shadows, and the editing seems to slow the progression of time down.
+Rather than the constant flashy cross-cutting back and forth and sudden wake-ups from nightmares that 'cheat' on situations, tick-tock momentum is a style of storytelling most horror filmmakers never pick up on, even when they rip off HALLOWEEN.
+West, however, does.
+Zombie doesn't.
+Yet these two films have such similar plots they warrant close comparison.
 They should get together and compare notes.

-The girls in HOUSE by contrast are believably tied up in petty matters that seem huge to them because they're broke and/or just starting out taking care of their own finances.
+The girls in HOUSE by contrast are believably tied up in petty matters that seem huge to them because they're broke and/or just starting to take care of their own finances.
+They're believable, and they're girls in a dark autumnal college in upstate New York, where every sunset comes earlier and earlier and bring a deeper and deeper chill the moment the night falls (with a thud).

-Add these two boys up alongside the insufferable twerp in THE INNKEEPERS and you get the feeling that Ti West has a stand offish relationship to his male actors.
-They seem like they didn't get the memo of whatever the film is about, or what acting is really about, outside of twee mumblecore rom-coms.
+The combination of him and Bowen derail all the careful build-up provided by the women and setting.
+Add this pair up alongside the insufferable twerp (Pat Healy) with the terrible hipster hair in West's follow-up, THE INNKEEPERS, and you get the feeling he is insecure around his male actors.
+They seem like they didn't get the memo of whatever the film is about, or what upstate NY is about, or what the 70s-80s was about, or what acting is really about, outside of twee mumblecore rom-coms.
 They know nothing about projecting themselves into a room or a situation.
-Ti West should just keep all men out of his films, like I do, until he's emotionally a man himself, or finds an actor with some gravitas.
+Ti West should just keep all men out of his films, like I do, until he finds an actor with some gravitas he's not afraid of, like Scorsese found De Niro, or Tarantino found Samuel Jackson.

 |The Right: Greta Gerwig note correct hair and clothing)|